The following article is reprinted with permission from the author.

 Also contrary to the narrative, police unions have not stood as unyielding impediments to reform.
 In fact, police unions have been part and parcel of some very real changes in the delivery of police services.
 Police unions have helped shape policies that provide alternatives to the use of deadly force, alternatives such as the use of crisis intervention strategies and the introduction of technologies.
 Some form of civilian oversight now exists in the majority of large cities in the country, and all of it has been implemented since the advent of collective bargaining for police.

 What police unions want is to be involved in the discussion.
 No better example can be found than in cases where police unions have successfully intervened when the Department of Justice has sought changes in police practices.
 In every one of those cases, including such major cities as Los Angeles and Portland, the litigation ended with police unions voluntarily agreeing to a consent decree.

 None of this is to say that we should not scrutinize the behavior of our police.
 We must do so, rigorously and carefully, as an important element of a free society.
 But when we consider fundamental changes in policing, we must take care to involve and not exclude those who represent the police.

-As a practicing lawyer in Portland, Oregon, for 36 years, representing police unions and officers, Will Aitchison has been involved in thousands of police disciplinary cases, tried hundreds of police arbitrations, and responded to hundreds of officer-involved shootings.
+As a practicing lawyer in Portland, Oregon, for over 40 years, representing police unions and officers, Will Aitchison has been involved in thousands of police disciplinary cases, tried hundreds of police arbitrations, and responded to hundreds of officer-involved shootings.
 He is also the director of Labor Relations Information System, has published eight books on public safety labor relations, including The Rights of Law Enforcement Officers, and writes the monthly newsletter Public Safety Labor News.